wunderbyte/gui-spirits/README.md

 TODO: Short introduction to higher order functions.

 ### Enterprise mode
-TODO: Implmenent and document "enterprise mode" to obscure the occult terminology going on with spirits and possesion and what not.
+TODO: Implement and document "enterprise mode" to obscure the occult terminology going on with spirits and possesion and what not.